 The Operations Plan covers every aspect of the daily operations of your restaurant

 a.
 Restaurant Licenses and Permits

-There are several licences and permits that you need to acquire to open any kind of restaurant.
-The nature of licences and permits that you require depend on the kind of restaurant that you are planning to open, and the costs to acquire them may vary from state to state.
+There are several licenses and permits that you need to acquire to open any kind of restaurant.
+The nature of licenses and permits that you require depends on the kind of restaurant that you are planning to open and the costs to acquire them may vary from state to state.